robnagler/robnagler.github.io/_posts/2009-04-11-Evolutionary-Economics.md

 entities called genes.
 Dawkins explains these core components in the Selfish Gene as:

-@blockquote
-The gene is the unit in the sense of  replicator.
-The organism is the unit in the sense of  vehicle.
+> The gene is the unit in the sense of  replicator.
+The organism is the
+> unit in the sense of  vehicle.
 Both are important.
-Neither should be denigrated.
-They represent two completely  distinct kinds of unit and we shall be hopelessly confused unless we recognize the distinction.
+Neither should be
+> denigrated.
+They represent two completely  distinct kinds of unit and
+> we shall be hopelessly confused unless we recognize the distinction.
-@/blockquote

 In my way of thinking, genes survive if their host organisms transfer them to progeny in sufficient numbers before dying.
 Genes are,